-33 According to Center for Innovation and Analytics, Strategic Analytics for Improvement and Learning (SAIL) for Community Living Centers (CLC), November 19, 2018, "In December 2008, The Centers for Medicare & Medicaid Services (CMS) enhanced its Nursing Home Compare public reporting site to include a set of quality ratings for each nursing home that participates in Medicare or Medicaid.
+33 According to the Center for Innovation and Analytics, Strategic Analytics for Improvement and Learning (SAIL) for Community Living Centers (CLC), August 22, 2019, "In December 2008, The Centers for Medicare & Medicaid Services (CMS) enhanced its Nursing Home Compare public reporting site to include a set of quality ratings for each nursing home that participates in Medicare or Medicaid.
 The ratings take the form of several "star" ratings for each nursing home.
 The primary goal of this rating system is to provide residents and their families with an easy way to understand assessment of nursing home quality; making meaningful distinctions between high and low performing nursing homes."

-includes star ratings for an unannounced survey, staffing, quality, and overall results.34 Table 8 summarizes the rating results for the facility's CLC as of June 30, 2018.
-Although the facility has an overall "5-star" rating, its rating for quality is only a "4-star," which is determined by the performance indicators detailed in Table 8.
+includes star ratings for an unannounced survey, staffing, quality, and overall results.34 Table 7 summarizes the rating results for the facility's CLC as of March 31, 2019.
+Although the facility has an overall "5-star" rating, its rating for quality is only a "2-star."

-Table 8.
-Facility CLC Star Ratings (as of June 30, 2018)
+Table 7.
+Facility CLC Star Ratings (as of March 31, 2019)

 Domain Star Rating

-Unannounced Survey
+Unannounced Survey 5

-Staffing
+Staffing 5

-Quality
+Quality 2

-Overall
+Overall 5

-In exploring the reasons for the "4-star" quality rating, the OIG considered the radar diagram showing CLC performance relative to other CLCs for all 13 quality measures.
-Figure 7 illustrates the facility's CLC quality rankings and performance compared with other VA CLCs as of June 30, 2018.
-Figure 7 uses blue and green data points to indicate high performance (for example, in the areas of moderate-severe pain (long stay) and newly received antipsychotic medications (short stay)).
-A metric that need improvement and was likely the reason why the facility had a "4-star" for quality is denoted in orange (improvement in function (short-stay)).
+In exploring the reasons for the "2-star" quality rating, the OIG considered the radar diagram showing CLC performance relative to other CLCs for all 13 quality measures.
+Figure 7 illustrates the facility's CLC quality rankings and performance compared with other VA CLCs as of March 31, 2018.
+The figure uses blue and green data points to indicate high performance (for example, in the areas of new or worse pressure ulcer (PU)-short stay (SS) and high risk pressure ulcer (PU) long stay (LS)).
+Metrics that need improvement and were likely the reasons why the facility had a "2-star" for quality are denoted in orange and red (for example, moderate-severe pain (LS), ability to move independently worsened (LS), and newly received antipsychotic medications (meds) (SS)).
 35 http://vaww.vssc.med.va.gov/VSSCEnhancedProductManagement/DisplayDocument.aspx?DocumentID=7410.
-(The website was accessed on March 6, 2019, but is not accessible by the public.)
+(The website was accessed on September 3, 2019, but is not accessible by the public.)

-34 Strategic Analytics for Improvement and Learning (SAIL) for Community Living Centers (CLC), Center for Innovation & Analytics (last updated November 19, 2018).
+34 Strategic Analytics for Improvement and Learning (SAIL) for Community Living Centers (CLC), Center for Innovation & Analytics (last updated August 22, 2019).